n8jones11/financialpy/readme.txt

    * PythonAnywhere
    * AWS, Google Cloud Platform, Azure (for more advanced hosting) Contributing
-If you have suggestions for improvements or find any issues, feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or find any issues, feel free to open an issue or submit a pull request
-License
-[Optional: Add a license here, e.g., MIT License]